opentechschool-zurich/cpp-co-learning/topics/variadic-temlates/intro.md

 ## Trying to Limit Recursion in a Variadic Template

-One way to reduce the use of recursion in the example above is a tricky use of a initializer_list.
+One way to reduce the use of recursion in the example above is a tricky use of an initializer_list.
 Recursion often spoils resources big time.
-To transform a a recursive algorithm to an iterative solution is often quite complicated.
+To transform a recursive algorithm to an iterative solution is often complicated.
 But I assume in the above example the recursive solution is quite efficient.

 ```cpp
 template <typename T>